HarimbolaSantatra/django-group-chat/README.md

 ### Branch
 - *legacy-no-ws*: using simple JS script + file writing to update the UI and the database, without using websocket
 - *master*: production
+- *render-prod*: contains the code deployed on Render

 ## Feedback and Issues
 Feel free to raise issues or to provide any feeback.